ArcanaFramework/fileformats/docs/source/file_handling.rst

 Collation
 ~~~~~~~~~

-When working with file formats with multiple files, there is not requirement that the
+There is not requirement that file formats consisting of multiple files (e.g. with a separate
-filepaths are adjacent to each other in the same , for example
+header) are "adjacent" to each other, i.e. in the same directory with the same file-stem

 .. code-block:: python

     >>> from fileformats.medimage import NiftiX
     >>> niftix = NiftiX(["/a/path/to/a/t1w.nii", "/an/unrelated/path/t1-weighted.json"])

-However, some commands expect auxiliary files to be "adjacent" to the primary file, i.e.
+However, some commands expect side-car and header files to be "adjacent" to the primary
-in the same directory as the primary with the same file stem.
-To support this use case,
+file, i.e. in the same directory as the primary with the same file stem.
+To support this
-the :meth:`.FileSet.copy()` can be passed a ``collation`` argument, which takes a
+use case, the :meth:`.FileSet.copy()` can be passed a ``collation`` argument, which takes a
 :class:`.FileSet.Collation` enum value.

 .. code-block:: python